ralscha/embeddedtc-maven-plugin/README.md

 the name &lt;artifactId&gt;-&lt;version&gt;-embeddedtc.jar.
 The jar is about 2.7 MB bigger in size than the war file because of the embedded Tomcat classes.

-The command `java -jar thejarfile.jar` starts the the embedded Tomcat 7 on port 8080 and deploys the war to the ROOT (/) context.
+The command `java -jar app.jar` starts the the embedded Tomcat 7 on port 8080 and deploys the war to the ROOT context.

 ## Plugin configuration